View Current

 (6) The Chair may, from time to time, select and appoint working parties to assess, review or manage, on behalf of the Committee, specific issues or activities falling under the responsibilities of the Committee.
 Working parties will include at least one full member of the Committee and other persons as the Chair sees fit.

-(7) Working parties report to the CDU Art Gallery Advisory Committee through one of the Committee members on the working party.
+(7) Working parties report to the Art Gallery Advisory Committee through one of the Committee members on the working party.

 (8) The Art Gallery Advisory Committee may request the services or advice of external experts if required.